abhikbanerjee/Kubernetes_Exercise_FIles/AWS_rc_rs_deploy.md

   1m            1m              1       {replication-controller }                       Normal SuccessfulCreate Created pod: soaktestrc-ro2bl
 ```

-As we can see, we’ve got the Replication Controller, and there are 3 replicas, of the 3 that we wanted.
+As we can see, we’ve got the Replication Controller, and there are 3 replicas (pods), of the 3 pods that we wanted.
 All 3 of them are currently running.
 You can also see the individual pods listed underneath, along with their names.
+We added the --show-labels options and -l option for selecting by labels

 ```
-# kubectl get pods
+# kubectl get rc,po --show-labels -l app=soaktestrc
 NAME               READY     STATUS    RESTARTS   AGE soaktestrc-cws05   1/1       Running   0          3m
 soaktestrc-g5snq   1/1       Running   0          3m